Chrome privacy settings on Android: Tight level

 Downside: You won't be able to access passwords, bookmarks, and other Google account data from other devices.

-Disable data collection for greater privacy and Chrome performance improvement
+Disable data collection for browser performance improvement

 What for: To keep information about how you use the browser away from Google.